graphprotocol/graph-improvement-proposals/gips/0082-substreams-on-the-network.md

 # Abstract

 This GIP proposes integrating Substreams, a streaming-first blockchain indexing technology, into The Graph Network.
 This integration will enable Substreams to be fully recognized on the network and eventually receive indexing rewards.
+This proposal, however, does not entail immediately enabling rewards, but consists of the first approval and direction setting.

 # Motivation